manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Updating_documents/UPDATE.md

 <!-- example cluster update -->

 When using replication, the table name should be prepended with `cluster_name:` (in SQL) so that updates will be propagated to all nodes in the cluster.
-For queries via HTTP you should set a `cluster` property.
-See [setting up replication](../../Creating_a_cluster/Setting_up_replication/Setting_up_replication.md) for more info.
+For queries via HTTP, you should set a `cluster` property.
+See [setting up replication](../../Creating_a_cluster/Setting_up_replication/Setting_up_replication.md) for more information.

 ```json
 {